vanbumi/react-native-albumApp-in-expo/readme.md

-# React Native - Album App in Expo
+# React Native - albumApp in Expo

+## Get Start

+* Install Expo Desktop
+* Install Expo App
+* In Expo Desktop create new project
+* Open in your IDE to edit.